 Can You Use Solar Power for a Mobile Home?

-Yes, people who live in manufactured housing absolutely can go solar.
+Can mobile homes have solar panels?
+The short answer is yes.
+People who live in manufactured housing absolutely can go solar.
 However, PV panel installation for mobile homes is not the same as for most site-built homes.

 Can You Install Rooftop Solar Power Panels on a Mobile Home?